 - When the Properties window opens, make sure that the Startup type isn’t set to Disabled.
 If it is, change it to Manual.
 Check if the service is running.
 If not, click the Start button to start it.
 Now click Apply and OK to save changes.

-That’s it, PIN login should be working now for your account, if you have any comments, just write them down below.
+That’s it, PIN login should be working now for your account.

 - Fix: Windows 10 login screen missing